 Bedrock and Rock Entertainment Group said the amphitheater will be the city’s first new large music venue in more than two decades.

 Jacobs Pavilion, which Live Nation used to run, opened on the west bank of the Flats in 1987 and has been renovated over time.
-Now operated by AEG Presents, Jacobs Pavilion has a capacity of about 5,000.
+Now operated by AEG Presents, the open-air venue has a capacity of about 5,000.

-But there are other live-music projects on the drawing board – with potential openings in 2029 or later.
+There are other major live-music projects on the drawing board — with potential openings in 2029 or later.
 Early ideas for developing Cleveland’s Downtown lakefront include an indoor-outdoor music venue with 8,000 to 10,000 seats.

 RELATED: Cleveland lakefront nonprofit picks developer to lead work on 50-acre site